meeb/django-distill/README.md

 `django_distill.renderer.render_single_file` method to write out a single file to disk using `django_distill`.
-This is useful for writing out single files to disk, for example, you have a Django site which has some static files in a directory written by `django_distill` but not the whole site.
-You want to update a static HTML file every time a model instance is saved.
+This is useful for writing out single files to disk, for example, you have a Django site which has some static files in a directory written by `django_distill` but the rest of the site is a normal dynamic Django site.
+You can update a static HTML file every time a model instance is saved.
 You can use single file writing with signals to achieve this.
 For example:

 ```python
 # in models.py